 Associate Dean of Research and Graduate Programs; Professor of Computer Science

-Professor Raja is Associate Dean of Research and Graduate Programs and Professor of Computer Science at the Albert Nerken School of Engineering at Cooper Union.
-She is Director of DIAL, the Distributed Intelligent Agents Lab.
+Anita Raja is Associate Dean of Research and Graduate Programs and Professor of Computer Science in the Albert Nerken School of Engineering at The Cooper Union.
+Prior to joining Cooper Union, she was an Associate Professor of Software and Information Systems at The University of North Carolina at Charlotte from 2003-2011.
 Anita received a B.S.
 Honors in Computer Science with a minor in Mathematics summa cum laude from Temple University, Philadelphia in 1996, and a M.S. and Ph.D. in Computer Science from the University of Massachusetts Amherst in 1998 and 2003 respectively.

 Professor Raja's research contributions are in the field of artificial intelligence, specifically as it relates to the study of decentralized control and reasoning in software agent systems operating in the context of uncertainty and limited computational resources.
 Along with her students, she studies the role of bounded rationality and meta-cognition in complex agent systems, as well as leveraging decision-theoretic mechanisms, distributed constraint optimization and multiagent learning for agent control.
 Applications include tornado tracking, major defense acquisition programs, situational awareness in social media, medical informatics, e-government and public policy decision making, predictive and visual analytics for intelligence analysis, task allocation problems, intelligent information gathering and smart home technologies.